Philadelphia Officials Announce Some City Pools Opening This Week

 PHILADELPHIA (CBS) — Philadelphia officials announced some of the city’s pools are opening this week, but not all of them.
-CBS3’s Matt Petrillo was outside the athletic recreation center in Brewerytown this afternoon.
+It’s hot out and it would be great to jump into a pool and cool off.
+That’s what kids are really looking forward to.

-The pool needs to be cleaned and filled before it opens on July 10.READ MORE: Top Members Of Pagans Motorcycle Club In New Jersey Facing Federal Assault Charges In Ongoing Probe
+But, Philadelphia’s public pools are opening on a rolling basis, beginning Wednesday, June 30.
+Some pools won’t open until later like the Athletic Recreation Center.
+The pool needs to be cleaned and filled before it opens on July 10.READ MORE: Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds

-Almost 50 city pools will open this summer, but more than 2 dozen pools will not open because the city is having difficulty hiring lifeguards.
+Almost 50 city pools will open this summer, but more than two dozen pools will not open because the city is having difficulty hiring lifeguards.

-READ MORE: Fourth Stimulus Check: Where Do Things Stand With Another Relief Payment?

 Parks & Rec is working around the clock to hire lifeguards and prep our pools for summer fun! ⏰ Look out for the pool opening schedule on Monday, June 28.